jchelly/LightconeIO/docs/source/postprocessing.rst

 halo positions is difficult so instead we can use black hole particles from the black hole particle lightcone output as tracers of the halo positions.

+Black holes are used as tracers because they are present in most well resolved halos but less numerous than other particle types so they can be output to high redshift without generating too much data to store.

 The module ``lightcone_io.match_black_holes`` implements this.
 Each simulation snapshot is assigned a redshift range which extends half